David Puckett Found: Body Pulled From Icy Pond Identified As Missing 6-Year-Old Colorado Boy

 — Gadi Schwartz (@GadiNBC) January 3, 2017

 Then, on Tuesday, during another of multiple searches for David, a child’s body was found in a pond at Olympic Park.
-According to The Denver Channel, the pond had been checked before by both David’s family and investigators working on the case but it was not considered a location where David could have vanished because there did not appear to be any cracks in the ice.
+According to The Denver Channel, the pond had been checked before by both David’s family and investigators working on the case, but it was not considered a location where David could have vanished because there did not appear to be any cracks in the ice.
 When police dogs led authorities to the pond, it was checked a second time and divers then entered the icy pond and discovered David’s body.

 @AuroraPD #FindingDavid.
 40 from APD & Puckett family laid wreath in memory of a beautiful little boy,David Puckett.
 R ❤️s go to family. pic.twitter.com/fpllzgQisR